LBHackney-IT/social-care-recording/README.md

 - ~~hitting the "continue" button on a step should return to the task list page if the form submitted successfully~~ (DONE)
 - ~~1. add autosave support to case notes (perhaps by making case notes function a bit more like other forms, backed by a row on the submissions table?)~~ (DONE)
 - ~~**BUG:** fix finishing the submission regardless of whether the case note is valid~~ (DONE)

-1. **BUG:** fix jumping back to home screen when you start a new case note
+- ~~**BUG:** fix jumping back to home screen when you start a new case note~~ (DONE)

-2. **BUG:** fix bug where changing a field type to checkbox/repeater from something else (and _maybe_ vice versa) _after_ a submission has been started caused the intitial values to become invalid (because it expects to be able to map over the values)
+1. **BUG:** fix bug where changing a field type to checkbox/repeater from something else (and _maybe_ vice versa) _after_ a submission has been started caused the intitial values to become invalid (because it expects to be able to map over the values)
-3. refactor CSV -> JSON conversion job to support currently ignored cells
+2. refactor CSV -> JSON conversion job to support currently ignored cells

 ### Next